Insider Selling: AudioCodes (NASDAQ:AUDC) CFO Sells 1,875 Shares of Stock

-AudioCodes Ltd. (NASDAQ:AUDC - Get Free Report) CFO Niran Baruch sold 1,875 shares of the company's stock in a transaction on Wednesday, May 6th.
-The shares were sold at an average price of $8.52, for a total transaction of $15,975.00.
-Following the completion of the sale, the chief financial officer owned 106,875 shares of the company's stock, valued at approximately $910,575.
-This represents a 1.72% decrease in their position.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+AudioCodes Ltd. (NASDAQ:AUDC - Get Free Report) CFO Niran Baruch sold 1,875 shares of AudioCodes stock in a transaction dated Friday, May 8th.
+The stock was sold at an average price of $8.34, for a total value of $15,637.50.
+Following the completion of the sale, the chief financial officer directly owned 105,000 shares of the company's stock, valued at approximately $875,700.
+This trade represents a 1.75% decrease in their position.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
 The transaction was executed under a pre-arranged Rule 10b5-1 trading plan.

 Niran Baruch also recently made the following trade(s):